 - Nationwide Children’s Hospital: This organization also has a wish list for kids and teens spending time in the hospital over the holiday season.
-It particularly needs gifts for teens.
+It particularly needs free gifts for teens.

 - Ronald McDonald House: Donate toys and essentials to your local chapter to help children and families in nearby hospitals this holiday season.

 - Family Giving Tree: You can grant the specific wish of a child living in abject poverty via this virtual giving tree.

 - Operation Christmas Spirit: Help a military family in need this holiday season.
 You can give specific gifts or donate funds and the organization will do the shopping for you.

 If you have some money to spare over the holiday season, there are several strategies to help you get through the Christmas season without breaking the bank.